S1 - Being evil minded

 No one understands; no one seeks God.

-It does not help that progressively, most public schools across the world are teaching evolution rather than creationism.
-And the mainstream media castigate and mock anyone who vaguely mentions God.
+It does not help that progressively, most public schools across the world are teaching evolution as ‘truth’.
+The mainstream media (MSM) castigate and mock anyone who vaguely mentions God.

 Is it that difficult to believe in God?
-The Bible says in Ps 19:1,
+The Bible says in Psalms 19:1,

 ‘The heavens declare the glory of God, and the sky above proclaims his handiwork.’